CopticScriptorium/cts/coptic/README.md

 We index each text with all of its metadata and withing the retrievel implemented in texts/ft_search we retrieve the matched positions as well as the highlighting of the search terms.

+Results are sorted by decreasing number of matched query terms.
+Returns documents that contain all query terms first.

+Results are sorted by increasing number of typos.
+Returns documents that match query terms with fewer typos first.

 The documents we are indexing have the following format:
 ```python
 [